benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 ## Clear the views cache

 Blade directives are automatically compiled and cached as PHP files, even in your local environment.
-You can even use `php artisan view:cache` to make sure no visitor gets longer response times.
+In production, you can use `php artisan view:cache` to make sure no visitor gets longer response times.

 When using the following command, Laravel will delete the content of *storage/views*.